Faculty-led Program on the Galapagos Islands

 Through this program you will have the opportunity to literally walk in Darwin’s footsteps, experiencing and observing the flora and fauna of these unique islands.
 Hike with giant tortoises in their native habitat, see blue-footed boobies courting their mates, bask with marine iguanas on the rocky shores and snorkel with the great diversity of tropical fishes.

-Charles Darwin’s voyage on the Beagle, including his time in the Galapagos Islands, was the inspiration for his theory of evolution by natural selection, or descent with modification, that is the unifying principle of all of biology.
-The Galapagos Islands are rich in species and contain some of the most unique and isolated ecosystems on the planet.
-Past human activities, however, as well as the recent increase in ecotourism, has greatly impacted the islands and threatens their biodiversity.
-You will walk in Darwin’s footsteps while experiencing the geology, climate, unique flora and fauna, and human and evolutionary history of these isolated and fascinating equatorial islands far off the coast of Ecuador.
-You will hike among giant tortoises in their native habitats, see blue-footed boobies courting their mates, bask with marine iguanas on the rocky shores, examine the fascinating plants of the islands (like trees that are closely related to dandelions), see the finches that helped inspire Darwin’s world-changing theory, observe chocolate being made, and snorkel with a great diversity of tropical fishes.
-You will also experience the impacts humans have had on the islands and the current efforts and technology being used to preserve their unique and fascinating ecosystems and species.
-Expect to learn a lot, have lots of fun, make new friends, and be amazed!
+Charles Darwin’s voyage on the Beagle, including his time in the Galapagos Islands, was the inspiration for his theory of descent with modification or evolution by natural selection which serves as the basis for the field of biology.
+The Galapagos Islands represent one of the richest and most unique ecosystems on the planet.
+However, human activities including the recent, massive increase in ecotourism has greatly impacted the islands and threatens the biodiversity.
+Through this program you will have the opportunity to literally walk in Darwin’s footsteps, experiencing and observing the flora and fauna of these unique islands.
+We will hike with giant tortoises in their native habitat, see blue-footed boobies courting their mates, bask with marine iguanas on the rocky shores and snorkel with the great diversity of tropical fishes.
+We will also observe the impacts humans have had on the islands and the current efforts being made to preserve this unique and important ecosystem.

 The program will require participants to walk several miles a day at a leisurely pace over uneven surfaces, along with a few cases of steep steps.
 All participants must follow instructions from naturalist guides at all times while in the Galapagos.